sculkmp/Sculk/README.md

 </div>

 ## 📖 Introduction

-Sculk is open source server software for Minecraft: Bedrock Edition, It has a few key advantages over other server software:
+Sculk is a high-performance server software for Minecraft: Bedrock Edition, written entirely in Java.
+It aims to provide a robust and feature-rich alternative to existing server implementations, with a focus on scalability and ease of use.

-## 🎯 Features
+> [!WARNING]
-* Written in Java, Sculk is faster and more stable.
+> Sculk is currently under development and is not yet ready for production use.
+We are actively working on implementing core features and improving stability.
+If you would like to contribute to the project, please see the [Contributing](#-contributing) section below.

-* We provided a high-level friendly API akin PocketMine plugin developers.
-Save yourself the hassle of dealing with the dot-and-cross of the low-level system API and hooks, we've done the difficult part for you!
+## ✏️ Getting Started

-## ✨ Creating plugins
+To start using **Sculk**, add it to your project dependencies.
+Since **Sculk** is hosted on JitPack, you need to add the JitPack repository to your build configuration.

-Add Sculk to your dependencies *(it is hosted by JitPack, so you need to specify a custom repository)*.
+### Maven

-For maven:
+Add the following to your `pom.xml` file:

 ```xml
 <repositories>
     <repository>